-If you’re visiting in the spring, don’t miss Macy’s annual Spring Flower Show.
+If you’re visiting in the spring, don’t miss Macy’s annual Flower Show.
 And over the winter, a visit to Macy’s holiday windows is a Chicago tradition.
-Another insider tip: download a Visitors Savings Pass for 10% off most purchases.

 State Street stores

-Just down the street, Merz Apothecary is tucked away inside the famed Palmer House Hilton Hotel.
-This family-owned Chicago business features hard-to-find perfumes and colognes, old-school shaving products, and specialty toiletries.
-Around the corner, you’ll find AKIRA, the Chicago boutique that’s become a stylish Midwest staple.
+Just down the street, you’ll find AKIRA, the Chicago boutique that’s become a stylish Midwest staple.
 Expect loads of statement-making women’s clothing and personalized service.

-Also on State Street, you’ll find all your favorite trend-setting stores, like Nordstrom Rack, Urban Outfitters, Forever 21, Saks Off Fifth, Express, Old Navy, Target, and DSW, just to name a few.
+Also on State Street, you’ll find all your favorite trend-setting stores, like UNIQLO, TJ Maxx, Nordstrom Rack, Express, Target, Journeys, and Zumiez, just to name a few.

 State Street eats

 All that shopping can work up an appetite.
-Here’s a few of our favorite Chicago restaurants on or around State Street.
+Here are a few of our favorite Chicago restaurants on and around State Street.

 The Berghoff: A Chicago institution since 1898, this is a local favorite for traditional German food and beer.